Mini Mincemeat Pies

 • Reduce heat and simmer for about 45 minutes, stirring occasionally, until liquid evaporates.

-• Add the rest of the cider and rum, or brandy, and cook for another 5-8 minutes until you get a jam-like mixture.
+• Add the rest of the cider and brandy, and cook for another 5-8 minutes until you get a jam-like mixture.

 • Remove from heat and let cool.